-- · a credit rating in the AA range - meeting regulatory capital requirements - meeting internal economic capital requirements - · maintaining flexibility to deal with unexpected events - · efficiency in the amount and type of capital - · effective deployment of capital
+- · Meeting regulatory capital requirements. - · Meeting internal economic capital requirements. - · Maintaining flexibility to deal with unexpected events. - · Efficiency in the amount and type of capital. - · Effective deployment of capital.

-Risk Identification and Measurement
+Risk Identification and Assessment

-The process of assessing capital adequacy begins with the identification of all the material risks of the NAB Group within the NAB Group Risk Inventory (GRI).
-The GRI includes consistent definitions and the approach to measurement, including for capital adequacy purposes.
+The process of assessing capital adequacy begins with the identification of all the material risks of the NAB Group.